Logo

 6. An intuitive navigation system allows users to navigate the site with efficiency When designing navigation, consider how users interact with a site’s structure including its hierarchical menus, search fields and site maps.

 Using our Accessibility Checklist Template, we will analyse your website and provide you with a report of your accessibility results.
 In this way, we help brands like yours identify the barriers that may be limiting their reach.
+We also run an automated accessibility testing for our clients.

 The website accessibility audit report is the first step in improving accessibility.
 This crucial foundation will enable you to then adapt the content and technology of your website, so that it is accessible to all users.